jiangzhenjie/SwiftCommon/README.md

 # SwiftCommon
-SwiftCommon project include something that can be reused in the future.
+SwiftCommon project includes something that can be reused in the future.